I want to travel more.

 “No one else can do my job while I’m away.”

 Studies have consistently reported that vacation is essential to strengthening personal relationships, inspiring creative thinking, improving professional performance and promoting better health.
-Perhaps more importantly, remember that vacations are not a waste of time — they are an investment in you.
-In your relationships.
-In your family.
+Perhaps more importantly, remember that vacations are not a waste of time — they are an investment in you, in your relationships and in your family.
 Time spent together apart from the daily stresses of appointments, errands, chores and work can be so precious to a family.
-In sum: It’s worth it!
+In sum: It’s worth it.

 It’s clear that vacation time is valuable for our well-being, relationships and health, so what’s holding us back?

-For 51% of Americans, it’s due in part to skipping the first step that could help them vacation: planning.
+For 51% of Americans, it’s due in part to skipping the first step that could help them take a vacation: planning.
 Individuals who plan are more likely to use all of their time off — it’s that simple.
-So join National Plan for Vacation Day on January 30 and declare your vacation days for 2018.
+So join National Plan for Vacation Day on January 29, and declare your vacation days for 2019.
 Want to get a head start?
 Use our trip planner to help create the perfect trip today!